MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *External network size*

 > [!Note]
-> Right-side collaboration filters are not honoured for this chart.
+> Right-side collaboration filters are not honored for this chart.

 This bar represents the average external network size for each organization = the total number of non-distinct external contacts with whom the measured employees from this organization had two meaningful interactions in all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.